intel-analytics/BigDL-2.x/docs/docs/ScalaUserGuide/install.md

 ```
 After that, you can find that jar packages in `PATH_TO_ANALYTICS_ZOO`/target/, where `PATH_TO_ANALYTICS_ZOO` is the path to the directory of the Analytics Zoo.

-Note that the instructions above will build Analytics Zoo with Spark 2.4.3 (using Scala 2.11) for Linux.
-Similarly, you may customize the default behaviors by passing the following parameters to maven:
+Note that the instructions above will build Analytics Zoo with Spark 2.1.0 for Linux.
+Similarly, you may customize spark version like [above](#build-with-spark-version).

 ---
 ## **Setup IDE**